 Cases of Note

-Advising a publically listed company in relation to potential claims and losses resulting from FX manipulation in emerging market currencies.
+- Advising a global corporate in relation to high value claims resulting from FX manipulation in emerging market currencies.